wpwoodjr/plex-docker/README.md

 # plex-docker
 Easy to run Plex in Docker (host or bridge mode) with flexible configuration.
 A nice benefit, it allows you to change the web slideshow speed, and to run multiple Plex servers on one host, with or without Plex login.
-Uses official Plex Docker container under the covers.
+Uses official Plex Docker image.

 ![Plex](https://i1.wp.com/softsfile.info/wp-content/uploads/2019/10/plex-pms-icon.png?fit=256%2C256)